What Is an Interval Fund?

 Interval funds offer repurchases, which depending upon the fund could be between 5% and 25% of fund assets.3 They are usually not traded on an exchange, and shareholders generally submit repurchase requests to sell a portion of their shares back to the fund.

-The fund manager can directly distribute interval funds or the funds can be sold through financial intermediaries and broker-dealers.
-If an interval fund’s shares are not registered under the Securities Act of 1933, they can only be offered to accredited investors.5 If they are registered, the shares may be offered more broadly to retail investors.6
+Fund managers can distribute interval funds directly or sell them through financial intermediaries and broker-dealers.
+If an interval fund registers its shares under the Securities Act of 1933, it can offer them broadly; without registration, the fund can offer shares only to accredited investors.5

-Some interval funds offer relatively lower investment minimums when compared to other private market commitments.7
+Some interval funds offer lower investment minimums relative to other private market commitments.6

 What Investments Make Up an Interval Fund?

-Interval funds can provide an opportunity to invest (indirectly) in assets historically accessible to institutional and accredited investors.
-The underlying investments of these funds may be comprised of highly illiquid, potentially higher-yielding assets—for example, private real estate, private equity, private debt, derivatives, infrastructure, or hedge funds.8 Interval funds are usually centered on a particular investment strategy.
+Interval funds may give investors a way to access—albeit indirectly—assets historically available only to institutional and accredited investors.
+These funds often hold highly illiquid, potentially higher-yielding assets such as private real estate, private equity, private debt, derivatives, infrastructure, or hedge funds, though most focus on a specific strategy.7

-Since an interval fund generally cannot readily sell the assets in its portfolio—at least not at their fair market value—the fund may have to borrow or sell other assets to meet its cash obligations or pursue its strategy.
-However, the fund’s leverage cannot exceed more than 33% of its gross asset value.9 The portfolio’s illiquidity may also affect the market price of those investments, potentially impacting the fund’s net asset value (NAV) and its ability to pay dividends.
-In addition to liquidity risk, investors incur risks based on the particular investment strategies the fund’s managers pursue.
+Because interval funds invest typically in illiquid assets, they limit redemptions to protect the fund’s strategy and remaining investors.
+To further manage risk, these funds cannot use leverage exceeding 33% of their gross asset value.8 The portfolio’s illiquidity may also affect the market price of those investments, potentially impacting the fund’s net asset value (NAV) and its ability to pay dividends.
+In addition to liquidity risk, investors incur risks tied to the particular investment strategies the fund’s managers pursue.

 How Do Interval Funds Work?

-As noted, interval fund investors generally cannot sell (or buy) the shares of interval funds on public exchanges.
-Instead, the funds will seek to offer a limited percentage of their outstanding shares for redemption at the fund’s NAV only at certain periods of the year, usually quarterly, semiannually, or annually.10
+As noted, interval fund investors generally aren’t publicly listed.
+Instead, the funds offer a limited percentage of their outstanding shares at NAV at set periods, usually on a quarterly, semiannual, or annual basis.9

-The repurchase offer deadline will fall between 21 and 42 days from the date of the notice establishing the redemption period.11 Shareholders can typically make or modify their repurchase requests at any time up to, but not after, the deadline.
+The repurchase offer deadline will fall between 21 and 42 days from the date of the notice establishing the redemption period.10 Shareholders can typically submit or modify their repurchase requests any time before the deadline, but not after.
 If shareholders miss the redemption deadline, they will have to wait until the next redemption period to sell their shares.
-In addition, depending on the percentage of outstanding shares made available and the number of redemption requests, investors may only have part of their request fulfilled.
+In addition, depending on how many outstanding shares the fund makes available and the volume of redemption requests, investors may only have part of their request fulfilled.
 Conversely, shareholders are under no obligation to sell any of their shares during any redemption period.

 What Are the Costs and Risks Associated With Interval Funds?

-Because of their active management and illiquid asset structure, interval funds may provide potential opportunities for higher returns than other fund types; however, financial advisors should be aware that the associated costs and fees could impact net performance.12 13 Interval funds’ management fees and expenses tend to be significantly higher than those of open-end funds.14 In addition, interval funds can charge a “repurchase fee” from the sale proceeds, compensating the funds for their repurchase expenses.
-This fee cannot exceed 2% of the repurchase proceeds.
-15 Unless an interval fund restricts its investor base to qualified clients only, interval funds typically do not charge incentive fees like other private funds.
+Because of their active management and illiquid asset structure, interval funds may provide opportunities for higher returns than other fund types.
+However, the associated costs and fees can impact net performance.11,12 Interval funds’ management fees and expenses tend to be significantly higher than those of open-end funds.13 Additionally, interval funds can charge a “repurchase fee” from the sale proceeds to cover repurchase expenses.
+This fee cannot exceed 2% of the repurchase proceeds.14 Unless an interval fund limits its investor base to qualified investors, it typically does not charge incentive fees like other private funds.